sadkellz/External-Melee-Camera/README.md

 </div>

 ## Description
 **EMC** is a Blender add-on that enables you to control various functions in Super Smash Bros.
 Melee and Dolphin directly from Blender.

 It mainly focuses on camera controls, but it also allows you to load states, toggle play/pause, and generate image sequences.

 Consider supporting me on Ko-fi, this project took a lot of time and effort and I would appreciate the tips!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C5FL4PH)
 ## Getting Started
 >### Requirements
 > * Windows 10
 > * [Pymem](https://pymem.readthedocs.io/en/latest/)
-> * [Blender 2.9.3 LTS](https://www.blender.org/download/lts/2-93/) - Later versions have breaking Python changes.
+> * [Blender 2.9.3 LTS Portable](https://www.blender.org/download/lts/2-93/) - Later versions have breaking Python changes.
-> _NOTE: It is highly recommended to use a **portable** version._
 > * [Slippi Launcher 2.7+](https://slippi.gg/)

 ## Installing the Add-on